aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 ### Modify react-scripts

-One of the most important things I wanted to change in the default Webpack configuration was to allow [import of modules relative to the `src/` directory](https://github.com/aaccurso/create-react-app/commit/f31e9c8db2988e8722396ceabc22012f51c0d19a).
+One of the most important things I wanted to change in the default Webpack configuration was to allow __import of modules relative to the `src/` directory__.

 Let's say we are working in a component `Foo` located deep in the `src/` directory structure and we want to use `Bar` which is way up in the directory hierarchy.

 {% gist aaccurso/38b9c3a6a5f62e74e221c04e752bf69f %}

-By configuring Webpack to search for modules relative to `src/` we can get rid of the nasty `../../../../` in the import path.
+By configuring Webpack to search for modules relative to `src/`, we can get rid of the nasty `../../../../` in the import path.

+You can find out how to do it in [this commit](https://github.com/aaccurso/create-react-app/commit/f31e9c8db2988e8722396ceabc22012f51c0d19a).

-There are other reasons for having to modify `react-scripts` like having [support for SASS](https://github.com/aaccurso/create-react-app/commit/e7a9707d85bd88a3f460e5b62661357e331fccae) or integrating a library like PIXI.js.
+There are other reasons for having to modify `react-scripts` like __supporting SASS__ ([implemented in this commit](https://github.com/aaccurso/create-react-app/commit/e7a9707d85bd88a3f460e5b62661357e331fccae)) or integrating a library like PIXI.js.

 I'd love to hear more examples in the comments section.

 ### Publish to npm